Engineering Studies at the Technion

 In this area, engineering tools and principles are used to meet the needs of the medical community: developing advanced medical devices for diagnosis and treatment, enhancing drug activity, tissue engineering for implantation, prosthetic organs, post-injury rehabilitation, and more.

-The engineering program further includes meetings with representatives of the biomedical industry in Israel and entrepreneurial workshops – all to prepare the Faculty’s alumni for work in the biomedical industry.
+The engineering program includes meetings with representatives of the biomedical industry in Israel and entrepreneurial workshops – all to prepare the Faculty’s alumni for work in the biomedical industry.

 As part of their master’s and doctoral studies, students can specialize in the field of research that most interests them, choosing among the many sub-fields available at the Faculty of Biomedical Engineering at the Technion.